IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 * The entrant(s) may also choose to grant permission to NWIF to use their song in the future, with full credit.

 ## Submission Guidelines

 * Entrant(s) must submit their work at https://idolfe.st/grandprixapp.
 * Entrants must upload their song to YouTube.
 If you do not have a video for your song, you can use an online converter to convert your audio file to a video file with an image of your choice, which can then be uploaded to YouTube.
+Please make sure your video is uploaded either "Public" or "Unlisted"!
 * Entrant(s) are encouraged (but not required) to also upload their song to their own social media or platforms with the hashtag #NWIFGrandPrix.
 Northwest Idolfest may reupload your entry on your behalf with credit for the purpose of fan voting if you are not able to share an accessible link to your entry.
 * Entry deadline is September 29, 2023 at 11:59p PT.

 ## Judging:

 * There are 4 categories available for judging:

   * Staff Pick: Original Song
   * Staff Pick: Original Cover/Remix
   * Staff Pick: Emerging Composer